Fishing in the Red Sea, Saudi Arabia

 This will all change as the Saudi government recently signed a technical assistance agreement with FAO, Food and Agriculture Organization of the United Nations.
 This 5-year program from 2012 to 2016 will cover several sectors including the fishing industry and will benefit the fishermen who are currently working on a small scale.

 Protect the Red Sea

 As mentioned earlier, all the countries that border the Red Sea are desert countries.
-With little rain and fresh water sources, these countries, including Saudi Arabia, depend on seawater as a source of water for daily use.
-Hence, the production of desalinated water.
+With little rain and freshwater sources these countries, including Saudi Arabia, rely on the seawater as a source of water for daily use.
+Hence, the production of desalinated water for water consumption.
 As demands increases, more desalination plants are built.